Well-Being Around The World: How HR Departments Are Jumping Into Action

 In the context of the well-being market, the big finding is that companies have to segment their workforce.
 You really can’t just “spray and pray” all these benefits into your company and expect everyone to benefit.
 We all need different things.
 Here’s what I’ve learned.

 In one company the well-being program evolved into different benefits for different workforce segments.
 The salespeople wanted coaching on exercise, how to deal with back pain from lots of time in the car, and tips on driving safely and eating well on the road.
 Workers in Mexico and other underdeveloped countries wanted stipends for drugs and healthcare, because the healthcare system is less mature.
 And white collar workers want programs like mindfulness training, yoga, and other typical millennial oriented programs.
+Workers are demanding more and more customized benefits in their well-being programs, finds a study by Tripsitter.
+It found that ketamine-assisted therapy for depression was one of the many unique wellness recommendations requested to be covered under customizable employee benefit programs.

 How do you decide who needs what?
 Just ask them.
 You can do surveys; go meet with different teams; or do a conjoint analysis to really see what different workforce segments value most.